 '''

-Agraph_t agsubg(Agraph_t, char);
+Agraph_t agsubg(Agraph_t, char, int);

 '''

-The first argument is the immediate parent graph; the second argument is the name of the subgraph.
+The first argument is the immediate parent graph; the second argument is the name of the subgraph; the final argument indicates if the subgraph should be created.

 Subgraphs play three roles in Graphviz.
 First, a subgraph can be used to represent graph structure, indicating that certain nodes and edges should be grouped together.
 This is the usual role for subgraphs and typically specifies semantic information about the graph components.
 In this generality, the drawing software makes no use of subgraphs, but maintains the structure for use elsewhere within an application.